England | Scotland | Wales | Northern Ireland | Ireland

 Station RoadKendalCumbria, LA9 6SATel: 01539 722660 Opt 1

-Our Patient Care Coordinators have received training and use a clinical matrix, developed in conjunction with our clinicians, to ensure they ask the right questions to enable them to book you in with the correct health practitioner or direct you to the correct person to help.
+Our Reception staff have received training and use a clinical matrix, developed in conjunction with our clinicians, to ensure they ask the right questions to enable them to book you in with the correct health practitioner or direct you to the correct person to help.
 For this reason they will always ask you for a brief description of the reason you are calling.
+All staff are bound by confidentiality so you can be assured that anything you say to our staff remains confidential.

 You may consult any of our doctors but for continuity of care it is best to stay with one doctor for a period of illness.